mox-1/react-click-handler/README.md

 # react-click-handler
 #### A React component that helps assign and remove focus to components based on click events.

 Often, it is necessary to apply styling rules to a page based on where the user has clicked.
-React-click-handler can be used to wrap any component and track the ‘focus’ of any of its child components, by setting an appropriate variable on it’s state at the exlusion of other tracked components.
+React-click-handler can be used to wrap any component and track the ‘focus’ of any of its child components, by setting a corresponding variable on it’s state at the exclusion of other tracked components.

 For example: